SUBMISSION GUIDELINES

 —This is not currently a paying market.
 However, all work published in

-the Apple Valley Review during a given calendar year will be considered
+Apple Valley Review during a given calendar year will be considered

-for the annual Apple Valley Review Editor’s Prize.
-From 2006 to 2009,
+Apple Valley Review Editor’s Prize.
+From 2006 to 2020,

 We are very picky here.
 Please do not send us